-1. Write Down Your Recovery Phrase
+1. Write Down Your Seed Phrase

 When you generated your wallet, it should have given you a 12-24 word phrase in a specific order.

 If you didn't write it down and already have coins on your wallet, we recommend sending your funds to an exchange you have access to.
 Once confirming they are in the exchange, wipe the device and generate a new wallet.
-Write down the recovery phrase this time and complete the exercises below before sending the funds back to your device.
+Write down the seed phrase this time and complete the exercises below before sending the funds back to your device.